|How safe is your food source?|

 Wouldn’t it be nice if there was a community garden where you lived?
 Many people don’t have the space or the need to grow their own fresh vegetables, fruits and herbs.
 Yet, many others may like to have a hobby and tend the garden.
 It would be a great way to meet your neighbors and share food and expenses for planting the garden.

-The Safety of Growth Promoting Hormones and Antibiotics in Meats
+The Food Safety of Growth Promoting Hormones and Antibiotics in Meats

 Factory farming of livestock means more animals crammed together to maximize profits.
 In order to ward off infections and stimulate growth faster, the industry has widely used antibiotics in our meats.
 The problem is that the animals are receiving the same penicillin or tetracycline that humans also depend on when prescribed, which can later come back to haunt us.
 How feeding antibiotics to animals can hurt us is that bacteria have a tendency to survive and mutate.
 There is always a possibility that a strain of bacteria can become resistant to those antibiotics that might be one day end up in your grocery stores or market.
 If you happen to cook meat that is resistant to those antibiotics from a sick animal, then the antibiotics you might be given could fail.

-Cooking Meats Thoroughly Can Lower Your Chances of Potential Illness
+Cooking Meats Thoroughly Can Lower the Risk of Potential Illness and Help Food Safety

 Unless the animal is sick, you can normally avoid illness from consuming meats when cooked at the proper temperatures.
 Therefore, it is extremely important to use a thermometer to check temperatures first before serving.